 Master’s Degree Starting Salary

-One thing to note here is that not all of these people may be working in careers related to environmental engineering.
+It is possible that some of these people may have taken positions that were not related to environmental engineering.

 Salaries According to BLS

 Environmental Engineering majors often go into careers where salaries can range from $92,640 to $113,680 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.